recorner/molotov/README.md

-A molotov cocktail to work with on telegram
+A molotov cocktail to work with on telegram# star man add desc nano